The Victor 3900 - History's Forgotten Miracle

 Image Courtesy George Lemaster

-Finally, in October of 1965, Victor formally announced the Victor 3900.
+Finally, in October of 1965, Victor formally announced the Victor 3900 at the Business Equipment Manufacturers Association show in New York.
 It truly was a technological triumph.
 Initially, the market was abuzz with the news that Victor had dramatically advanced the state of the art in electronic calculators.
 However, not all was rosy.
 GM-e, being the sole manufacturer of the machine, was having money problems.
 First, the company had gone through a reorganization in early 1965 as a result of some financial issues caused by the calculator project.
 Along with this, though GM-e executives had determined that the company was actually making a small profit, it wasn't enough to sustain the company's operations at its current levels, and that an infusion of investment would be required in early 1966 in order to keep the company operating.
 The news led to employees feeling as if the company might not make it, and some left shortly after the reorganization was announced.
 Folks with the kind of expertise that had been developed at GM-e were highly sought-after resources, and those that left had no troubles finding jobs with other technology companies who were eager to leverage their expertise.
-This "brain drain", as it is known in the technology biz, contributed to further difficulties with GM-e's MOS IC process.
+This "brain drain", as it is known in the technology business, contributed to further difficulties with GM-e's MOS IC process.

 By early 1966, the yields of the IC's for the Victor calculator had fallen considerably, causing it to become very difficult for GM-e to keep up with the production orders from Victor.
 Along with the IC process issues, just a few months after the reorganization, GM-e was stunned when Pyle National decided that it didn't want to provide the additional funding that was required, and instead had found a buyer for GM-e.
 Philco-Ford, the electronics arm of Ford Motor Company, had expressed an interest in acquiring GM-e.
 In December of 1965, negotiations between GM-e's management, Pyle National, and Philco-Ford resulted in a proposal from Philco to purchase GM-e for a selling price of $10 million.
 After some back and forth, a final selling price of $4.35M was agreed upon.
 An unfortunate side-effect of the buyout deal was that Philco insisted that the entire assets of GM-e be purchased, including all outstanding shares of GM-e stock, including stock options, for $500 a share.
 While this seemed like a great deal on the surface, GM-e was somewhat stingy with shares, with most employees having only small numbers of, meaning that the stock that they had worked so long and hard to leverage really didn't end up being the windfall that many had hoped for.
 When word that employee stock options, which were thought by many to be a ticket to financial independence and early retirement, were to be cashed out, it did not go over well with many GM-e employees, who promptly headed for the exits.
 This exodus caused yet more brain drain that resulted in significant damage to the intellectual engine that gave GM-e its technological edge in MOS integrated circuits.
 In March of 1966 the sale was completed.
 GM-e's offices in California were kept running until the early spring of 1968, when Henry Ford and a cadre of Ford Motor Company executive management came to visit the California operation, and came away with the impression that it would be more cost effective to combine this operation with Ford's other operations in Pennsylvania.
 What Ford Motor Company's management didn't realize was the literally no one who lived and worked in California had any interest in moving to Pennsylvania.
 This decision by Ford's management to close the California facility was the final blow to GM-e.